chromiumembedded/cef/tools/distrib/win/README.standard.txt

 CONTENTS
 --------

+bazel       Contains Bazel configuration files shared by all targets.

 cmake       Contains CMake configuration files shared by all targets.

 Debug       Contains libcef.dll, libcef.lib and other components required to